bifurcationkit/BifurcationKitDocs.jl/docs/src/index.md

 - `Base.length(x)`: it is used in the constraint equation of the pseudo arclength continuation method (see [`continuation`](@ref) for more details).
 If `length` is not available for your "vector", define it `length(x) = 1` and adjust tuning the parameter `theta` in `ContinuationPar`.
 - `Base.copyto!(dest, in)` this is required to reduce the allocations by avoiding too many copies
+- `Base.eltype` must be extended to your vector type.
+It is mainly used for branching.

 ## Citations
 The papers citing this work are collected on [google scholar](https://scholar.google.fr/scholar?hl=fr&as_sdt=2005&cites=159498619004863176%2C8662907770106865595&scipsc=&as_ylo=&as_yhi=).